fidanf/slim3-starter/README.md

       bower install
       gulp

-Then you can choose to run the user_table.sql if you wish to try the form submission on the homepage.
+Then you can choose to run the dump.sql if you wish to try the form submission on the homepage.